Sept. 5 Column: Flea Beetles

 Be sure to clean up plant debris this fall to eliminate potential overwintering habitat.

 Give your plants a headstart in the spring.
-The majority of the plants listed above – with the exception of beets, radishes and turnips – can be started indoors ahead of time.
-By doing this, the plants will be healthy and better able to withstand insect damage when they are transplanted outdoors.
+The majority of the plants listed above can be started indoors ahead of time.
+The exceptions are beets, radishes and turnips.
+By doing this, the plants will be healthy.
+That means they’ll be better able to withstand insect damage when they are transplanted outdoors.

 Confuse flea beetles by using reflective silver mulch.
-This sheet mulch is so bright and shiny, it’s hard for them to find your plants if you cover the surface of your planting bed with it.
+This sheet mulch is so bright and shiny.
+That makes it hard for them to find your plants if you cover the surface of your planting bed with it.
 Cut slits or small holes to plant your seedings.
-Once the plants’ foliage covers much of the mulch, it won’t be as effective but the good news is your plants will have gotten off to a strong start.
+Once the plants’ foliage covers much of the mulch, it won’t be as effective.
+But the good news is your plants will have gotten off to a strong start.

 Use floating row cover to hide your plants.
 Even if your seedlings will eventually need to be pollinated, you can cover them right at planting time to protect them.
 The row cover will act as a physical barrier to keep flea beetles away from the plants.
 Once they begin blooming, remove the cover.